mtoensing/Docker-chd-converter/README.md

 # Docker CHD "Compressed Hunks of Data" Converter
-Compresses GDI, ISO and CUE files to CHD using chdman from Mame Tools.
+Compresses GDI, ISO, BIN and CUE files to CHD using CHDMAN from Mame Tools.

 * Skips existing chd files.
 * Does not delete anything.